30 million people are under heat alerts as triple-digit heat bakes the Southeast – KION546

 By Dave Hennen and Theresa Waldrop, CNN

-From California to the Great Plans and into the Southeast, 30 million Americans in 15 states are under heat alerts Wednesday.
+From California to the Great Plains and into the Southeast, 30 million Americans in 15 states are under heat alerts Wednesday.

 The worst of the latest heat wave is expected to be in the South, with triple-digit temperatures possible in Dallas, Houston, Austin and San Antonio in Texas, and New Orleans and Atlanta.